PanosVaritis/CrowdFunding-Application/README.md

 ```

 ## Run jenkins pipeline (Optional- Requires parameterization)
 #### No one can actuallly run the pipeline because my credentials -git hub username and token- are used and cannot be paramameterized.
-But if someone could take the code and altered it using its own credentials, could follow a similar procedure as described below to run the pipeline
+But if someone could take the code and altered it using its own credentials, could follow a similar procedure as described below to run the pipeline.

 1. Install jenkins in a vm -check the official documentation to see how- or go to the repo bellow and run the compose file as instructed in the readme file of the repository
 ```bash